Vision for Mountain View

 ● Provide wraparound services and move individuals into permanent stable housing through safe parking programs like “Lots of Love”

-● Address health and safety concerns for vehicle dwellers through policy like an oversized vehicle parking ordinance or city parking permit program
+● Address health and safety concerns for vehicle dwellers through city policy or vehicle parking ordinance

 ● Support more open street events for residents that are community-based like “Thursday Night Live” and the “Spring Family Parade”

-● Take a keen eye to development projects to ensure they are aesthetically attractive and positive additions to existing neighborhoods
+● Ensure new developments are aesthetically attractive and positive additions to existing neighborhoods

 ● Look for opportunities to build more parks of all sizes in new developments and new neighborhoods